 Diabetes is a disease where the body cannot produce insulin or cannot be used effectively as per requirement.
 The hormone called insulin is responsible for helping the cells take in sugar to use for energy.
 When this gets disturbed, the levels of sugar in the blood can become too high.
 Prolonged high sugar levels in the blood can cause severe problems like heart disease, stroke, kidney disease, eye problems, nerve damage, foot problems etc.

 Types of Diabetes?There are mainly three types of diabetes, viz Type 1, Type 2, and Gestational diabetes:

-Type 1 diabetes: In this type of diabetes, body cannot produce insulin.
-The immune system attacks and destroys the cells in pancreas that make insulin.
+Type 1 diabetes: In this type of diabetes, the body cannot produce insulin.
+The immune system attacks and destroys the cells in the pancreas that make insulin.
 Type 1 diabetes is usually diagnosed in children and young adults, although it may appear at any age.
 People with Type 1 diabetes need to take insulin every day to survive

 Type 2 diabetes: Type 2 diabetes is the most common type of diabetes.In case of type 2 diabetes, the body produces less insulin or the body is not able to use insulin well.
 Type 2 diabetes can develop at any age; however, it is known to occur most often in middle-aged and older people.

 Gestational diabetes: Gestational diabetes develops in fewer women when they become pregnant.
 Most of the time, this type of diabetes disappears after the baby is born.
 However, a previous history of gestational diabetes increases the chance and risk of developing type 2 diabetes later in life.

 3) Genes and family history

 4) drugs to treat human immunodeficiency virus (HIV)

 5) pentamidine, a drug used to treat a type of pneumonia